-A tournament is defined as a contest involving four or more teams in which the winner continues to advance and compete until a single winner is determined.
+- 1) A tournament is defined as a contest involving four or more teams in which the winner continues to advance and compete until a single winner is determined.
 The NSAA shall permit a triangular softball engagement and shall count it as only one date.
-This can include three or four schools playing two contests or two of the other schools in one session.
+This can include three or four schools playing two contests or two of the other schools in one session. - 2) Prior to the first contest date for the fall sports season, only intra-squad games or intra-squad scrimmages are permitted.
+However, each school is permitted to participate in one scheduled Jamboree event to be held Monday through Saturday of Week 6 and Monday and Tuesday of Week 7 of the NSAA Calendar.
+If a monetary gate is held for the event, proceeds from the jamboree event are designated toward the Nebraska High School Sports Hall of Fame, with the guidelines and financial report to be determined by the NSAA Executive Staff, as directed by the Board of Directors.